Paulo Centurión: Comunicaciones

-In the 2007 Clausura on 7 March 2007, Centurión scored the first goal of the match in a 3–1 victory against Deportivo Suchitepequez.
-Centurión played his last official match against Xelaju MC in a 2–1 win.
+In the 2007 Clausura on 7 March 2007, Centurión scored the first goal of the match in a 3–1 victory against Suchitepequez.
+Centurión played his last official match in a 2–1 win against Xelaju.

 After a failure to reach an agreement between the respective clubs, Centurión left the club with a good image for his performance in the Torneo Apertura 2006 and Clausura 2007.

 Club Guaraní

 After his time in Guatemalan soccer, Centurión returned to Paraguay to rejoin Club Guarani in July 2007.

 There he played the Torneo Clausura 2007 and Torneo Apertura 2008.
 On 13 April 2008 during the Apertura, Centurión scored his third goal as a professional and second with Club Guarani, in a 2–2 draw against Sportivo Luqueño.
-Having secured his place in the starting 11, Centurión was pursued by several interested clubs.
-After the Apertura 2008 concluded, C.S.D.
-Municipal reached an agreement with Club Guarani and Centurión for a one-year loan with an option to purchase.
-With the transfer, Centurión became one of the few foreigners to play for both clubs.
 His last match with Guarani occurred against Club Nacional on 29 June 2008.

-CSD Municipal
+Municipal

 2008 season

+After the Apertura 2008 concluded, Municipal reached an agreement with Club Guarani and Centurión for a one-year loan with an option to purchase.

-On 26 July 2008, Centurión made his official debut with C.S.D.
-Municipal, where the team faced Deportivo Xinabajul away from home and lost 2–1.
+On 26 July 2008, Centurión made his official debut with Municipal, where the team faced Deportivo Xinabajul away from home and lost 2–1.